st42/termux-sudo/README.md

 # termux-sudo
 A bash script that mimics sudo for Termux

-Termux - a terminal emulator and Linux environment for Android.
+Termux - a terminal emulator and Linux environment for Android

+Download sudo and extract
+Open Termux and change to extraction directory
-Place sudo in the following directory:
+Execute the following commands to install sudo:

-/data/data/com.termux/files/usr/bin
+cat sudo > /data/data/com.termux/files/usr/bin/sudo
+chmod 700 /data/data/com.termux/files/usr/bin/sudo

+Using cat to create sudo sets the correct ownership